andywiecko/ECS/README.md

 ## Systems

 All logic related to components data should be included in systems.
-It is recommended to implement the abstract class `BaseSystem<T>` or `BaseSystemWithConfiguration<T, V>, however, one can implement a custom system by implementing the `ISystem` interface.
+It is recommended to implement the abstract class `BaseSystem<T>` or `BaseSystemWithConfiguration<T, V>`, however, one can implement a custom system by implementing the general `BaseSystem` class.

 When one does not require some configuration, use `BaseSystem<T>` where `T` corresponds to the interface assigned from `IComponent`.
 In the following snippet, the system schedules selected jobs on all  `IMyComponent`s objects from the `World` for which the system is attached to